maiconfang/taskmanagerplus-bdd-cucumber-selenium/README.md

 - **features**: Holds the `.feature` files that define the BDD scenarios in Gherkin language.
 - **pages**: Contains Page Object classes representing different pages of the application.
 - **stepDefinitions**: Includes the Java classes that implement the steps defined in the `.feature` files.
-- **utils**: Provides utility classes and configurations required for the tests.
 - **drivers**: Directory for storing WebDriver executables like `chromedriver.exe`.

 ## How to Run the Tests